dell/csm-docs/content/docs/replication/deployment/powerstore.md

 created storage classes.

 On your source cluster, create a PersistentVolumeClaim using one of the replication enabled Storage Classes.
-The CSI PowerStore driver will create a volume on the array, add it to a VolumeGroup and configure replication using the parameters provided in the replication enabled Storage Class.
+The CSI PowerStore driver will create a volume or filesystem on the array, add it to a VolumeGroup/specified NAS server, and configure replication using the parameters provided in the replication-enabled Storage Class.

 ### Supported Replication Actions
-The CSI PowerStore driver supports the following list of replication actions:
+The CSI PowerStore driver supports the following list of replication actions on block-storage replication:
 - FAILOVER_REMOTE
 - UNPLANNED_FAILOVER_LOCAL
 - REPROTECT_LOCAL
 - SUSPEND
 - RESUME
 - SYNC

+As of now, file-storage replication does not support any replication actions.
+Replication action support is planned for the near future.